 "It helps make certain we're hitting the right topics at the right time, and it allows us to plan our content-promotion strategies well in advance to ensure our articles are getting as much traffic as possible," Brantner said.

 Focus on social sharing

-There's no point in keeping a company blog if no one is going to read it, and search traffic and SEO are only half the battle.
-If you really want your blog to be a success and have an audience, you need to turn your attention to social media.
-Emily Peters, founder of B2B brand-strategy company Uncommon Bold, said you should spend even more time sharing your posts than you do writing them.
+Search traffic and SEO are only half the battle when it comes to gaining readership.
+If you really want your blog to have an audience, you need to turn your attention to social media.
+Emily Peters, founder of business-to-business brand-strategy company Uncommon Bold, said you should spend even more time sharing your posts than you do writing them.